-Let me introduce you to the Daily Work Sheet, a feature of Prometheus Routine Maintenance.
+Let me introduce you to the Daily Work Sheet, a feature of AKWIRE (now part of Prometheus Planning & Scheduling).

 Simply upload your favorite Excel template and let the Daily Work Sheet add-on populate your spreadsheet with your Work Order and Labor data.
 Any assignments that have already been made will be displayed.
 It’s easy to configure the work sheets to show more or less WO data, as needed.